espressif/pytest-embedded/docs/usages/expecting.rst

        res = dut.expect(pexpect.TIMEOUT, timeout=3)
        assert res == b'11'

-You can also get all bytes in the pexpect process buffer by expecting a ``pexpect.EOF`` object.
+You can also get all bytes in the pexpect process buffer by expecting a :obj:`pexpect.EOF` object.

 .. code:: python